 - Overall noise of their operations as measured by four of our permanent noise monitors (two to the north of the runways and two to the south) in our system of 24 total monitors

 - Noise levels that exceed specific thresholds established at the four monitor locations during the late-night hours of 12:00 midnight to 5:00 a.m.
 These occurrences reduce the overall score.

-Recognition of the Fly Quiet Award recipients includes public acknowledgment through a congratulatory notice placed a national airline magazine and banners placed in the main terminal at SEA.
-Smaller banners can be made for individual airlines as requested.
-Winning airlines also are acknowledged at a Port Commission meeting as part of the Port's annual Environmental Excellence Awards.
+Recognition of the Fly Quiet Award recipients include a press release, a congratulatory notice in an industry magazine and banners placed in the main terminal at SEA.
+Winning airlines are also acknowledged at a Port Commission meeting as a component of the Port’s annual Environmental Excellence Awards.